microsoft/RTP-LX/README.md

 - `Completions`, on the other hand, are much, much more toxic and are designed for ablation analysis of harm categories.
 - `BenignCompletions` are human-written completions -- perfect for DPO!
 - `PromptAnnotations` and `CompletionsAnnotations` contain the aggregated (majority vote) scores for the users.
+- The languages marked with an asterisk (\*) do not contain `Completions` or the culturally-specific prompts (budgetary reasons)

 ## Uncompressing

 To avoid crawlers, we have zipped and password-protected the entries.
-Please use the name of the repo all in lowercase plus "-entries" and `-1/5/24` as the password.
-So if the repo is "ASDF-BLAH", you want `asdf-blah-entries-1/5/24`.
+Please use the name of the repo all in lowercase plus "-entries" and `-4/8/24` as the password.
+So if the repo is "ASDF-BLAH", you want `asdf-blah-entries-4/8/24`.

 ## Updates:
+- (August '24): V1.5 released!
+Added 11 new languages: BG, CA, ET, HE, LV, LT, RO, SK, SL, VI, CY and one dialect (DE-CH)
 - (May '24): Benign set released, scoring updated to what we described in the paper.
 - (Apr '24): Paper released!
 - (Mar '24): V1.0 released!
 Passages annotated.
 This is the first full release of RTP-LX.
 We do have updates coming, so stay tuned.